srl-labs/containerlab/docs/manual/clabernetes/install.md

         ghcr.io/srl-labs/clabernetes/clabverter:dev-latest"
     ```

-[^1]: Want to quickly spin up a local k8s clsuter with clabernetes?
+[^1]: Want to quickly spin up a local k8s cluster with clabernetes?
 Check out our [Quickstart](quickstart.md).
-[^2]: You anyway has Docker installed if you use containerlab, right?
+[^2]: You already have Docker installed if you use containerlab, right?